tsahota/NMproject/README.md

 NOTE: default behaviour is to enforce the `runXX.mod` naming convention for control streams.  e.g. `run1.mod`, `run1vpc.mod`, `run2.mod`.

-Set up a run log with:
+Get started with a model development by using the following template from the PMX code library:

 ```r
 copy_script("R/nm.log.R")
 ```

-To create NONMEM object (this will not run NONMEM yet), add the following to your script.
+The following command will create an object of class `nm` with information about the run.
+This will not run the command yet.

 ```r
 mod1 <- nm("execute run1.mod -dir=1")